How we ensure your money is invested only in companies with the best sustainability performance.

 Leaders in their sector

-Through our four Triodos Socially Responsible Investment Funds, we invest in equities or bonds issued by listed companies, delivering superior social, environmental and financial performance.
+Through our four Triodos Socially Responsible Investment (SRI) funds, we invest in equities or bonds issued by listed companies with a strong financial position and delivering good social and environmental performance.
 We consider only companies that clearly outperform others within their sectors on sustainability, and that comply with our strict minimum standards.

 These are the pioneers in their sectors, leading their peers towards higher standards of environmental, social and financial performance.
 As influential multinational companies, they have a global impact on environmental and social change.